 Why is Diarrhoea Common in Pregnancy?

 Most problems in pregnancy are a result of hormonal changes.
-Hormones play a spoiler for mothers-to-be, but they also play a crucial role in the development of your child.
+Hormones play a spoiler for mothers-to-be, but they also play a crucial role in your child’s development.
 Most women who go through the early symptoms of pregnancy, including morning sickness, nausea, or vomiting, may even experience diarrhoea.
 You could even experience green diarrhoea because of pregnancy-related changes or general conditions.
-Hormones, such as oestrogen, progesterone, and human chorionic gonadotropin (Hcg), usually have an impact on the gastrointestinal system.
+Hormones, such as oestrogen, progesterone, and human chorionic gonadotropin (Hcg), usually impact the gastrointestinal system.
 Though most women experience hormonal changes, only a few suffer from diarrhoea in their early months of pregnancy.

 What Causes Diarrhoea During Pregnancy?